awsdocs/aws-cli-user-guide/doc_source/install-macos.md

 **To install the AWS CLI on macOS**

-1. Download and install Python 3\.6 from the [downloads page](https://www.python.org/downloads/release/python-361/) of [Python\.org](https://www.python.org)\.
+1. Download and install Python 3\.6 from the [downloads page](https://www.python.org/downloads/mac-osx/) of [Python\.org](https://www.python.org)\.

-1. Install `pip` with the script provided by the Python Packaging Authority\.
+1. Download and run the `pip` installation script provided by the Python Packaging Authority\.

    ```
    $ curl -O https://bootstrap.pypa.io/get-pip.py
    $ python3 get-pip.py --user
    ```

-1. Use `pip` to install the AWS CLI\.
+1. Use your newly installed `pip` to install the AWS CLI\.

    ```
-   $ pip3 install awscli --upgrade --user
+   $ pip install awscli --upgrade --user
    ```

 1. Verify that the AWS CLI is installed correctly\.

    ```
    $ aws --version
-   AWS CLI 1.11.84 (Python 3.6.1)
+   AWS CLI 1.16.67 (Python 3.7.1)
    ```

-   If the executable is not found, [add it to your command line path](#awscli-install-osx-path)\.
+   If the program is not found, [add it to your command line path](#awscli-install-osx-path)\.

 To upgrade to the latest version, run the installation command again:

 ```
-$ pip3 install awscli --upgrade --user
+$ pip install awscli --upgrade --user
 ```

 ## Adding the AWS CLI Executable to your Command Line Path<a name="awscli-install-osx-path"></a>

-After installing with `pip`, you may need to add the `aws` executable to your OS's `PATH` environment variable\.
-The location of the executable depends on where Python is installed\.
+After installing with `pip`, you may need to add the `aws` program to your OS's `PATH` environment variable\.
+The location of the program depends on where Python is installed\.

-**Example AWS CLI install location \- macOS with Python 3\.6 and pip \(user mode\)**
+**Example AWS CLI install location \- macOS with Python 3\.7 and pip \(user mode\)**

 ```
-~/Library/Python/3.6/bin
+~/Library/Python/3.7/bin
 ```

 If you don't know where Python is installed, run `which python`\.